SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 ###### epistemic

-Mirative is an epistemic modality indicating surprise/unpreparedness in relation to a given thing Causative is an epistemic modality indicating that someone/thing causes someone/thing else to do/be something.
+Mirative is an epistemic modality indicating surprise/unpreparedness in relation to a given thing.
+Causative is an epistemic modality indicating that someone/thing causes someone/thing else to do/be something.
 Causative modality increases the valency of the verb involved.